Necessary Condition for Near Optimal Control of Linear Forward-backward Stochastic Differential Equations: Concluding Remarks

 \section{Concluding Remarks}

-In this article, by Ekeland's principle, a spike variation, some dedicated estimates and reduction method, we established necessary and sufficient conditions for near-optimal controls to stochastic recursive optimization problems in terms of a small parameter $\varepsilon >0$.
-In particular, we solve the problems posed in \cite{HLW} (Huang, Li and Wang \textit{ Near-optimal control problems for linear forward-backward stochastic systems} , Automatica 46 (2010), 397-404) Page 402 for non-convex domain and diffusion term containing control variable.
-This result is partially based on the work from \cite{E,HLW,Y,Z1998, W}, etc. Our results extends that of Zhou's \cite{Z1998} with second order adjoint equations in the setup of FBSDEs.
+In this article, by Ekeland's principle, a spike variation, some dedicated estimates and reduction method, we have established necessary condition for near optimal controls to stochastic recursive optimization problems in terms of a small parameter $\varepsilon >0$.
+In particular, we solve the problems posed in \cite{HLW} (Huang, Li and Wang \textit{Near optimal control problems for linear forward-backward stochastic systems}, Automatica 46 (2010), 397-404) Page 402 for control domain which is not necessarily convex and diffusion term containing control variable.
+This result is partially based on the work from \cite{BKB, E, HLW, W, Y, Z1998} etc. Our results extends that of Zhou's \cite{Z1998} with second order adjoint equations in the setup of FBSDEs.
 Hopefully, the theoretical result obtained in this paper may inspire some real applications in finance and economics.